tdaylan/pcat/README.md

 `stdvback`
 Proposal scale for the mean number of point sources

-`stdvlbhl`
+`stdvlbhlminm`
+Minimum proposal scale for spatial coordinates

+`stdvlbhlmaxm`
-Proposal scale for spatial coordinates
+Maximum proposal scale for spatial coordinates

 `stdvflux`
 Proposal scale for fluxes